SHOP

 Lexus NX 450h+

-The NX 450h+ is Lexus’s mid-sized SUV that offers some of the best electric-only range found in any plug-in hybrid, sitting at 45 miles on a single charge – the equivalent of driving from Cambridge to Watford.
+The NX 450h+ is Lexus’s mid-sized SUV that offers some of the best electric-only range found in any plug-in hybrid, sitting at 45 miles on a single charge – the equivalent of driving from London to Reading.

 Mated to the electric motors is a 2.5-litre petrol engine, which together can launch the NX from 0-62mph in 6.3 seconds – very impressive for an SUV.